Wopslang/Wops/doc/grammar.md

 ## Source Code Representation

 Source code is Unicode text encoded in [UTF-8].
+Also, file extention of Wopslang code should be `.wops`

 ### Characters